Lady Bianca

-Lady Bianca (born August 8, 1953) is an American electric blues singer, songwriter and arranger.
+Lady Bianca (born August 8, 1953) is an American electric blues singer, songwriter, actress, and arranger.
 Lady Bianca has worked as a session singer, depicted Billie Holiday on stage, and since 1995 released six solo albums, three of which were nominated for a Grammy Award.

 She is currently based in Oakland, California.

 Life and career

 Lady Bianca was born Bianca Thornton, in Kansas City, Missouri, United States.
 She was the eldest child, with two sisters and one brother.

 Her first exposure to music was through gospel, and she studied at the San Francisco Conservatory of Music.
 Her first professional gig was with Quinn Harris and the Masterminds, when she was aged 17.
 Harris dubbed her 'Lady Bianca', and the combination contributed two tracks to a compilation album released by Reynolds Records in 1970.

 In 1972, she played the role of Billie Holiday in the San Francisco stage production of Jon Hendricks' Evolution of the Blues.
 In the mid 1970s, she worked in various clubs in the San Francisco Bay Area, where she met bass guitarist Henry Oden.
 They were subsequently married for 15 years.
 She then joined Sly and the Family Stone as backing vocalist and keyboard player, and appeared on their 1976 album, Heard Ya Missed Me, Well I'm Back.

 Starting in October 1976, she toured with Frank Zappa in the United States and Canada.
 A recording of her singing "Wind Up Workin' in a Gas Station" appeared in 1992 on You Can't Do That on Stage Anymore, Vol. 6.
 The complete concert of 29 October 1976 in The Spectrum, Philadelphia (with Lady Bianca singing on several tracks) was published on two CDs by the Zappa Family Trust in 2009, entitled Philly '76, on which she is credited as Bianca Odin.
 The release included the previously released version of "Wind Up Workin' in a Gas Station," as well as "Dirty Love" and "You Didn't Try To Call Me."
 She is also heard employing the technique of multi-phonics with her voice on a wordless solo in "Black Napkins."
 After November 11, she left the band because of conflicts with Zappa.

 When not touring, she performed locally in the recording studio, backing musicians such as Lee Oskar, Merle Haggard and Taj Mahal.
 In 1977, she co-founded the short-lived ensemble Vitamin E, and they released the commercially doomed Sharing album on Buddah Records.
 Lady Bianca then joined another group, Zingara, which was set up by Lamont Dozier in 1980.
 The trio included James Ingram, Wali Ali and Lady Bianca, but again, it did not have any lasting appeal.
 In 1979 and 1982, she voiced Sally Sashay, and Dolli Dimples for Pizza Time Theatre.